Citi/scaler/docs/source/tutorials/quickstart.rst

         cluster = SchedulerClusterCombo(address=address, n_workers=3)

-        # assume you are packing a heavy function
+        # a heavy function that is expensive to serialize
         big_func = functools.partial(lookup, b"1" * 5_000_000_000)

         arguments = [random.randint(0, 100) for _ in range(100)]

         with Client(address=address) as client:
+            # we incur serialization overhead for every call to client.submit -- use client.map instead
             futures = [client.submit(big_func, i) for i in arguments] print([fut.result() for fut in futures])